suvrat29/Card_detection/README.md

 conda install tensorflow-gpu
 ```
 **Create a new Jupyter Notebook Kernel for the TensorFlow environment.**

-With your tf-gpu environment activated, issue:
+With your "tf-gpu" environment activated, issue:
 ```
 conda install ipykernel
 ```